szufix/mapel/index.rst

     ...

     last_family_size, family_code, family_param, family_color, family_alpha, family_label

+Detailed explanation
+*size -- number of elections from a given family
+*code -- the id of the election model, for example impartial_culture, 3d_sphere or 20d_cube *param -- model's parameter; only important urn_model or mallows *color -- the color in which the family will be displayed *alpha -- transparency
+*label -- full name of the family; for example "Urn Model 0.1"

 If you want to hide a given family and do not print it, just put '#' at the begging of a that family line::